What happened in the 2019 Legislative Session?

 More than 315,000 households received the Working Family Credit

 in 2017, the most current year for which detailed information is available.
 The Working Family Credit effectively reaches those communities where good jobs are harder to find, including parts of Greater Minnesota and communities of color.
 Nearly half of the households receiving the credit live in Greater Minnesota, and about one-third of those eligible for the credit are people of color.

 The Working Family Credit offsets a portion of the substantial state and local taxes, such as sales taxes, that lower-income working people pay.

 The Working Family Credit is Minnesota's version of the federal Earned Income Tax Credit (EITC) and builds on the EITC's documented success in supporting work, reducing poverty, and improving the health and education of children.

-What difference will this year's policy changes make?
+What difference will these policy changes make?

 With the expansion passed in 2019, Minnesota joins a growing number of states that have improved their state EITCs for workers without dependent children.
 Historically, federal and state EITCs haven't done as much to support the work efforts of single people and married couples without dependent children, who have received very small tax credits, and lost eligibility for the tax credit at very low incomes.
 For example, until this year's change, a single Minnesotan working full-time, year-round, and earning the minimum wage made too much to qualify for the Working Family Credit.